liminalcommons/gather-utils/docs/project/DEFINITION_OF_DONE.md

 - [ ] No new technical debt is introduced (or it's documented)
 - [ ] Code is refactored for clarity and maintainability
 - [ ] No code smells (duplicate code, overly complex methods, etc.)

+### Tool Development
+- [ ] All new tools include complete metadata headers following standards in TOOL_DEVELOPMENT_STANDARDS.md
+- [ ] Tool purpose and lifecycle are clearly documented
+- [ ] Obsolescence conditions are defined
+- [ ] Tools developed for one-off tasks have a documented cleanup plan
+- [ ] Tool dependencies are explicitly listed

+### Lifecycle Management
+- [ ] All artifacts include appropriate lifecycle metadata following relevant standards:
+  - Code components: Creation date, status, last validated date
+  - Documentation: Title, creation date, status, purpose, audience, lifecycle stages
+  - Tools: Complete metadata header with status and obsolescence conditions
+  - BDD artifacts: Status, creation date, last validated date
+  - Project artifacts: Status, completion criteria, timeline
+- [ ] Status is accurately reflected (Draft, Active, Deprecated, or Archived)
+- [ ] Obsolescence conditions are clearly defined
+- [ ] Dependencies on other artifacts are documented
+- [ ] Changes to lifecycle status are documented in commit messages
+- [ ] Related artifacts are updated to reflect new or changed artifacts
+- [ ] Obsolete artifacts are properly deprecated or archived

 ### Review & Integration
 - [ ] Code has been peer-reviewed